 When we take cannabinoids like CBD, they interact directly with our endocannabinoid system (ECS) to help achieve internal balance.
 CBD, in particular, has anti-inflammatory properties that may help with chronic pain, difficulties sleeping, feelings of anxiety, and a wide range of other conditions.

-Because CBD is extracted from hemp, full spectrum products will only contain cannabinoids found in hemp.
-THC is one of those cannabinoids found in hemp; however, the THC content in hemp is never over 0.3%.
-Due to its extremely low THC content, full spectrum CBD from hemp has no psychoactive properties at all, so users should not be worried about getting high or failing any drug tests.
+THC is one of the cannabinoids found in hemp; however, the THC content in hemp is never over 0.3%.
+Due to its extremely low THC content, there are no no psychoactive properties at all, so users should not be worried about getting high.

-Even though full spectrum CBD products have THC in them, they are legal nationwide.
+Yes, hey are legal nationwide.
 In 2018, Congress passed legislation to legalize hemp at the federal level effectively making hemp-derived products available and legal everywhere in the country.
-Additionally, full spectrum CBD products won’t show up on drug tests.